aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets the display mode of the background [BackgroundMode](../../com.aspose.cells/backgroundmode).
+Gets the display mode of the background See [BackgroundMode](../../com.aspose.cells/backgroundmode).

 **Returns:**
 int